My Account

 Amount of Time to Reach 1 Million Users

 Bar chart showing how long it took ChatGPT to achieve one million users compared to other revolutionary technology.
-ChatGPT took 5 days, Instagram took 2.5 months, Spotify took 5 months, Facebook took 10 months and Twitter took 24 months.
+ChatGPT took 5 days, Instagram took 2.5 months, Spotify took 5 months, Facebook took 10 months and Twitter (now X) took 2 years.

 Source: Statista.

-It’s a technology that Gartner predicts will lead to 100 million humans working with robocolleagues within three years.
-Goldman Sachs expects a $6 billion market for humanoid robots within the next decade — an amount that could swell to $154 billion in a best-case scenario.6
+It’s a technology that Gartner predicts will lead to 100 million humans working with robocolleagues within two years.
+Goldman Sachs expects a $6 billion market for humanoid robots within the next decade — an amount that could swell to $154 billion in a best-case scenario.5

-And it’s a technology whose market size is expected to grow at a 22% compound annual growth rate by 2030 to nearly $2 trillion in value.7 That’s more than the annual economic output of all but eight current global economies — more than Canada, South Korea, Brazil or Australia.8
+It’s a technology whose market size is expected to grow at a 22% compound annual growth rate by 2030 to nearly $2 trillion in value.6 That’s more than the annual economic output of all but eight current global economies — more than Canada, South Korea, Brazil or Australia.7

 What AI Means for Humanity

 • It has the potential to curb or eliminate medical mistakes, including prescription errors that result in about a quarter of a million deaths annually in the U.S. An AI tool called DXplain has helped boost the accuracy rates of clinical diagnoses.
-AI can analyze bladder tumors at a 93% accuracy rate.9 And AI could eventually help paralyzed individuals perform day-to-day tasks.10
+AI can analyze bladder tumors at a 93% accuracy rate.8 And AI could eventually help paralyzed individuals perform day-to-day tasks.9

-• AI can use predictive analytics and historical data to assess expected outcomes in legal cases.11 PwC, meanwhile, has introduced a chatbot service to help its 4,000 attorneys work faster.12
+• AI can use predictive analytics and historical data to assess expected outcomes in legal cases.10 PwC, meanwhile, has introduced a chatbot service to help its 4,000 attorneys work faster.11

 • In finance and investment management, First National Bank of Omaha has teamed with AI lending platform provider Upstart to scale its personal loan program across the nation.
-In addition, two recent papers found that ChatGPT can use headlines to predict stock moves and “decode” statements from Federal Reserve officials.13
+In addition, ChatGPT can use headlines to predict stock moves and “decode” statements from Federal Reserve officials.12

 But at its worst, AI also presents some threats.

 AI has the potential to introduce a new frontier in spreading misinformation.
-Meanwhile, the U.S. Copyright Office in March began studying AI issues, including the use of copyrighted materials to train AI models.16
+Meanwhile, the U.S. Copyright Office is studying AI issues, including the use of copyrighted materials to train AI models.15

-Reflecting these concerns, ChatGPT owner OpenAI recently called for an international regulatory body to oversee the technology's development.18 But it’s not clear if any single nation or international body has the knowledge and wherewithal to account for the far-reaching implications such technology brings.
+Reflecting these concerns, ChatGPT owner OpenAI has called for an international regulatory body to oversee the technology's development.17 But it’s not clear if any single nation or international body has the knowledge and wherewithal to account for the far-reaching implications such technology brings.

 Of course, all technology has the capacity for misuse while otherwise advancing social progress.
-Our series will assess ways society can limit abuses and harness AI for the greater good.
+Our series assesses ways society can limit abuses and harness AI for the greater good.

-Our first article explores AI’s economic impact, including its potential effects on growth and productivity globally.
+We first explore AI’s economic impact, including its potential effects on growth and productivity globally.

-Later articles will dig more deeply into ChatGPT’s specific opportunities and challenges.
-We’ll also look at who we believe will be the likely winners from a corporate and industry perspective.
+Later articles explore ChatGPT’s specific opportunities and challenges more deeply.
+We’ll also examine who we believe will be the likely winners from a corporate and industry perspective.

-We’ll highlight how we think AI will impact the global market for semiconductors.
-And finally, we’ll examine social and ethical considerations from an investment standpoint.
+We highlight how we think AI will impact the global market for semiconductors.
+Finally, we examine social and ethical considerations from an investment standpoint.

 We hope you’ll join us on this journey.
 Because in a world introduced to TV, space exploration, personal computers and do-everything cellphones in the past century, AI may have the potential to top them all.